AnnaSyme/indoor-plants/README.md

 * Short reads, e.g. Illumina R1 and R2
 * An illumina adapters file, for trimming
 * A baits.fasta file - sequences from a similar chloroplast genome to use to extract matching *chloroplast* reads from all the reads.
 I used three gene sequences from a similar species; the genes are likely to be fairly evenly spaced to allow matching reads to span the whole genome.
-* The script activates a conda environment with the tools needed (this is plastid-env.yml).
-* A copy of this yml is in this repo.

 ## What the script does: